-All absences must be arranged between the student athlete and coach.
-The correct procedure is for the student athlete to notify the coach directly as soon as the conflict becomes apparent.
+All absences must be arranged between the athlete and coach.
+The correct procedure is for the athlete to notify the coach directly as soon as the conflict becomes apparent.
 Unexcused absences will be dealt with according to rules established by each head coach.
-Student athletes should expect unexcused absences to affect playing time.
-Student athletes with multiple unexcused absences may be removed from the team at the discretion of the coaching staff and school leadership.
+Athletes should expect unexcused absences to affect playing time.
+Athletes with multiple unexcused absences may be removed from the team at the discretion of the coaching staff and school leadership.

-MULTI-SPORT STUDENT ATHLETE CONFLICTS
+MULTI-SPORT ATHLETE CONFLICTS

-In the case of an overlap between seasons, student athletes should complete the full season and any postseason contests for the earlier season before participating in the next season.
+In the case of an overlap between seasons, student-athletes should complete the full season and any postseason contests for the earlier season before participating in the next season.